t-mat/count_u8/README.md

 # count_u8
-Count the number of uint8_t elements in memory region.
+Count the number of uint8_t or uint16_t elements in memory region.
 Header-only library in C99.
 Optimized for SSE2.

 ## Usage